PennyLaneAI/pennylane/doc/development/guide/installation.rst

 Apart from the core packages needed to run PennyLane.
-Some extra packages need to be installed for several development processes, such as linting, testing, and pre-commit quality checks to name a few.
+Some extra packages need to be installed for several development processes, such as linting, testing, and pre-commit quality checks.
 Those can be installed easily via ``pip``:

 .. code-block:: bash